pretix/pretix-docs/docs/guides/pretixscan/android.md

 **Problem:** A scan smartphone with pretixSCAN scans every ticket twice.
 Depending on the check-in settings, the app may falsely display the yellow box saying "Ticket already used"

-**Solution:** Fix the scan smartphone's scanner settings so that the app only receives one type of scanner output.
+**Solution:** Fix the scan smartphone's scan engine settings so that the app only receives one type of scan engine output.

 If you are using a **Sunmi** device, close pretixSCAN and open the Settings app.
 Tap :btn:System (Languages, gestures, time, backup):.